ARMmbed/mbed-os-5-docs/docs/tutorials/td-tutorial.md

 ## fluentd

-For mass deployments. we recommend you use fluentd or fluentbit to aggregate and forward the data into Treasure Data.
+For mass deployments, we recommend you use fluentd or fluentbit to aggregate and forward the data into Treasure Data.
 Depending on where you host your fluentd instance, you will need to follow slightly different setup instructions. (localhost on your machine with self signed certificates or at a public IP address in the cloud with Certificate Authority (CA) signed certificates).
 This example uses MessagePack (a binary encoded JSON) to encode the data.

 <INSERT YOUTUBE VIDEO FOR FLUENTD HERE: COMING SOON>